adamhstewart/doip-docs/docs/bastions.md

 *We will eventually establish a formal table for costs and benefits, it just seems easier to negotiate this on an as needed basis rather than write a whole set of rules up front.
 To me, the DMG costs/benefits seem way out of scale to the disadvantage of players.*

 ## Hirelings
-Spacial facilities has a number of hirelings designated by its type.
+Special facilities have a number of hirelings designated by its type.
 These hirelings are supported by the bastion activities and don't cost you additional gold.

 - Name
 - Stat Block: the stat block is always commoner, unless another type is mutually agreed upon with the DM.